perigee/devops-challenge-b/README.md

 ### Design principles

-1. For the suck of simplicity, I only adopt a "naive" approach to finish this project without fancy `group_vars` etc., and also did concern the different linux distributions.
+1. For the sack of simplicity, I only adopt a "naive" approach to finish this project without fancy `group_vars` etc., and also did concern the different linux distributions.
-1. In order to minimize the duplication inside role under the scalability concern, use template file to combine the settings for different production/staging settings (probably immature)
+2. In order to minimize the duplication inside role under the scalability concern, use template file to combine the settings for different production/staging settings (probably immature)
-2. Use production/staging as key words to distinguish the production environment from dev/testing environment.
+3. Use production/staging as key words to distinguish the production environment from dev/testing environment.
-3. Inside nginx role,
+4. Inside nginx role,
    - add `vars/production.yml` file to override the parameters settings for staging
    - nginx.conf.j2: use condiction clause to seperate the production/staging configuration
    - in tasks, use `production` key word to add specific operations for production environment